 The bill bars employers from prohibiting workers from inquiring about, discussing, or disclosing their wages or the wages of other workers.

-2. Sexual Harassment by Small Employers (Assembly Bill 5360 / Senate Bill 2): This bill amends the New York State Human Rights Law, N.Y.
+2. Sexual Harassment by Small Employers (Assembly Bill 5360 / Senate Bill 2): This bill amends the Manhattan State Human Rights Law, N.Y.
 Exec.
-Law §§ 290-301 (the “State Human Rights Law” or the “NYSHRL”) by rendering it an unlawful discriminatory practice for employers with one to three employees to sexually harass their employees.
-Previously, The State Human Rights Law had only rendered it unlawful for employers with four or more employees to sexual harass those workers.
+Law §§ 290-301 (the “State Human Rights Law” or the “NYSHRL”) by rendering it an unlawful discriminatory practicefor employers with one to three employees to sexually harass their employees.
+Previously, The State Human Rights Law had only rendered it unlawful for employers with four or more employees to sexually harass those workers.

 3. Awards of Attorneys’ Fees in Lawsuits for Gender Discrimination in Employment (Assembly Bill 7189 / Senate Bill 3): This bill empowers courts, in their discretion, to award reasonable attorneys’ fees to prevailing employees in lawsuits brought under the State Human Rights Law for sex discrimination in employment.